 EUROMOD Notes: To implement the universal child care benefit a number of assumptions were necessary (for reasons of simplicity or due to lack of information in the underlying data).
-As the transition period is difficult to model we assumed already the full implementation of the childcare benefit account:
+As the transition period is difficult to model we assumed already the full implementation of the childcare benefit account from 2018 on:

-- We disregard all eligibility conditions apart from having a small child and fulfilling the income condition (exception: we put all families with zero year old children on receiving child care benefit.
+- For the huge number of variations in the chosen receiving period of the childcare benefit account we generated random numbers to replicate the empirical distribution of beneficiaries (only limited information available).
+With these numbers we assign families to the different possibilities in a way that the given empirical distribution is met.
+The random approach was taken because it is not possible to model the decision making within the different families. - We disregard all eligibility conditions apart from having a small child and fulfilling the income condition (exception: we put all families with zero year old children on receiving child care benefit.
 The approach can be justified by empirical data showing that almost every mother with a child below 1 year of age receives child care benefit).